 Using Plastic As A Raised Bed Liner

-Another option is to order raised bed liners made of polypropylene fabric.
+Another option is to order plastic garden liners made of polypropylene fabric.
 These liners allow better drainage than other plastic sheet materials.

 For more information, check out this article on polypropylene from Wikipedia.

 Using Hardware Cloth As A Raised Bed Liner

 Hardware cloth is a mesh material made of metal, often sold in rolls at hardware stores.
 You can use this strong material to line the bottom of your raised bed to prevent gophers and moles from digging in from below.

 For example, you can buy a 4 foot by 25 foot roll of hardware cloth from Ace Hardware.

 Some hardware cloth is treated to prevent rust or tarnish.
 For a nontoxic garden bed liner option, consider hardware cloth made from stainless steel that is not treated with any chemicals.